cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 However, in this section, we will focus on the `grep` utility, which offers advanced methods for searching the contents of text files.
 Specifically, we'll work through an introduction of `grep` using a small data file that will help us understand how `grep` works.
 Then we will use `grep` to analyze bibliographic data downloaded as a `.bib` file from Scopus.
-This will demonstrate how `grep` can help you filter specific information from a structured dataset&mdash;an approach that can also be applied to processing catalog records, debugging system errors, or analyzing usage logs (e.g., see [Arneson, 2017][arneson_2017]).
+This will demonstrate how `grep` can help you filter specific information from a structured dataset: an approach that can also be applied to processing catalog records, debugging system errors, or analyzing usage logs (e.g., see [Arneson, 2017][arneson_2017]).

 ## `grep`